 - Learn emergency maneuvers.

 The League of American Bicyclists (The League), a non-profit membership organization, promotes bicycling and bicycle education throughout the US.
-The League has developed a nationally recognized curriculum called BikeED, and certifies bicycle educators to teach it effectively in a variety of settings.
-It addresses a variety of user groups with appropriate subject matter.
+The League has developed a nationally recognized educational program called BikeED, and certifies bicycle educators to teach appropriate subject matter to kids and adults in a variety of settings.
 You can find a class near you here.

 BikeED's pedestrian and bicycle safety lessons could easily be incorporated as a required part of elementary schools' curricula.
 Don't we owe it to our children to teach them how to identify unsafe conditions, and how to be safe while walking or riding bikes in their neighborhoods and elsewhere?
 Many Americans have taken or will take driver's ed in high school.
 Don't you think that a new teenage driver who has already learned to look critically at traffic conditions as a bicyclist or pedestrian will be a safer driver than one who hasn't?

 If you haven't done it already, consider getting some bicycle education as soon as possible.
 Even experienced bicyclists routinely find BikeED courses to be eye-openning (I certainly did).
-Again, to find a local class, hit The League's Online Database.
+Again, to find a local class, go to The League's Online Database.